Cardinal Vaughan Memorial School

 • Third Form is an opportunity to build upon creative skills, exploring drawing, painting, printmaking and sculpture.
 Pupils learn how to develop visual sketchbooks using a variety of media and new techniques.

-• Pupils complete two coursework units (60% of the total mark available) beginning in April of Third Form through to November of Fifth Form.
+• Pupils complete two coursework units (60% of the total mark available) beginning in April of Third Form through to January of Fifth Form.
 These projects are thematic and pupils learn to; develop their own ideas, explore new materials and techniques, find inspiration from contextual and cultural sources, review and evaluate their art work, and create a final work in response to their ideas.

-• An exam unit (40% of the total mark available) commences in January in the Fifth Form.
+• An exam unit (40% of the total mark available) commences in mid-January in the Fifth Form.
 With a range of starting points, pupils work independently for a number of weeks to prepare for a ten-hour exam in May.
 Two days are spent making a final outcome.

 Key Stage 5: Lower Sixth and Upper Sixth Form

-• The new specifications put forward from AQA for Art and Design require the students to put more emphasis on drawing.
+• The specifications put forward from AQA for Art and Design require the students to put more emphasis on drawing.

 • As the course progresses, pupils will be encouraged to develop an independent, enquiring and creative approach to your studies and to express your ideas in conventional and unconventional ways through a variety of media.
 A commitment to hard work and meeting weekly deadlines is a prerequisite for success on this course.

-A-Level Art: AQA Fine Art
+A-Level Art: AQA Fine Art:

 Component 1: Personal Investigation